jonnor/ESC-CNN-microcontroller/report/report.md

 ### Speech detection

+`FIXME: paragraph about how speech detection relates to Environmental Sound Classification`

 Speech detection is a big application of audio processing and machine learning.
 In the Keyword Spotting (KWS) task the goal is to detect a keyword or phrase that indicates that the user wants to enable speech control.